Landlord and Tenant Solicitors

 If the tenant has breached the terms of their tenancy e.g. by damaging the property or engaging in anti-social behaviour, you will normally be able to service a notice requiring them to leave the property.
 You may also be able to withhold their deposit if they have caused damaged to the property.

 Our landlord and tenant expertise

-Our teams have many years of property law and dispute resolution experience behind them.
+Our lawyers have many years of property law and dispute resolution experience behind them.
 Therefore, we are ideally placed to advise landlords and letting agents on both contentious and non-contentious areas of tenancy matters.